*FULL* Slow Art Day – VIRTUAL

 For this year’s event, join Doris Potash, master docent, for an in-depth conversation about three artworks in our Collection made by women, in honor of the 100th anniversary of the passage of the 19th Amendment.
 Before the discussion, find a quiet space.
 Close your eyes, take a deep breath, and let it out slowly.
-Now open your eyes, and engage with these artworks; click on the thumbnail for a larger image, and spend about 15 minutes looking slowly at each.
+Now open your eyes, and engage with the artworks in the image gallery; click on the thumbnail for a larger image, and spend about 15 minutes looking slowly at each.

 - What’s going on in each artwork?
 What details do you notice?

 - If you were in those places, what sounds would you hear?
 What textures and temperatures would you feel?